If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 The sound of the large wooden doors does not turn Kyo from the book in her grasp.
-“Forgive my disruption my lady,” a middle-aged man dressed in a black suit stands in the door’s threshold.
+“Forgive my disruption my lady,” a middle-aged man dressed in a black suit apologizes from the door’s threshold.
 “The order has brought to my attention that Kiva has not returned from his mission.
-Shiori of the Kinjo clan has appeared to have survived the assault furthermore the incident was very much noticed by the public.
+Shiori of the Kinjo clan has appeared to have survived the assault, furthermore the incident was very much noticed by the public.
 I have avoided an investigation although I am not sure for how long.”
 There is a long pause of silence.
 Kyo’s eyes refuse to divert from the book she peers over.
-“What do you desire us do?”
+After a long moment of silence, the man continues, “What do you desire us do?”

-After she finishes the section she had been reading, Kyo closes the book placing it onto a metallic table next to her as she lays sprawled on the purple chase.
+After she finishes the section she has been reading, Kyo closes the book placing it onto a metallic table next to her as she lays sprawled on a purple chase.
 “What has been the reaction from the Kinjo clan?”

 A smile slowly graces Kyo’s beautiful white skin.
 “My suspicions are correct.
 He either lacks the support of the clan or is up to no good.
 Keep him under watch and anyone else he associates with.
 Until we can confirm the truth of his ordeal, he is to be considered an eminent threat to our new age.
 Send an apology with a warning, I am tired of his meddling in our affairs.
 That stunt with the hologram he pulled will not be forgiven.
 Now leave me.”